-Table 24 Troubleshooting the Device
+Table 28 Troubleshooting the Device

 Problem Cause Solution After installing the battery, the device does not boot up.
 Power button was not pressed.
 Press the Power button.
 When pressing the Battery not charged.
-Charge or replace the battery in the device. power button the device does not turn on.
+Charge or replace the battery in the device. power button, the device does not turn on.
 Battery not installed properly.
 Install the battery properly.
 System crash.
 Perform a reset.
-When pressing the power button the device does not turn on but two LEDs blink.
+When pressing the power button, the device does not turn on but two LEDs blink.
 Battery charge is at a level where data is maintained but battery should be re-charged.
 Charge or replace the battery in the device.
 Battery did not charge.
 Battery failed.
 Replace battery.
 If the device still does not operate, perform a reset.
 Device removed from cradle while battery was charging.
 Insert device in cradle.
-See Battery Charging on page 127.
 Extreme battery temperature.
 Battery does not charge if ambient temperature is below 5°C to 40°C (41°F to 104°F).
+Cannot see characters on display.
+Device not powered on.
+Press the Power button.
+During data communication with a host computer, no data transmitted, or Device removed from cradle or disconnected from host computer during communication.
+Replace the device in the cradle, or reattach the communication cable and re-transmit. transmitted data was incomplete.
+Incorrect cable configuration.
+See the system administrator.
+Communication software was incorrectly installed or configured.
+Perform setup.

-Table 24 Troubleshooting the Device (Continued)
+Table 28 Troubleshooting the Device (Continued)